Gatorland Gators Ghosts and Goblins Halloween Banner 2025 - image by Dani Meyering

 MORE: 7 Orlando Haunted Houses That Are Okay for Kids

-The Cryptid Express: This haunted train ride is a hunt for spooky beasts like the Florida Skunk Ape, Moth Man, a Chupacabra, and more.
-Be on the lookout for Yeti!
+The Cryptid Express: This haunted train ride is a hunt for spooky beasts like Moth Man, Chupacabra, Jersey Devil, and more.

 How scary is Gators, Ghosts and Goblins?